benbalter/benbalter.github.com/_posts/2014-03-21-want-to-innovate-in-government-focus-on-culture.md

 title: "Want to innovate government?
 Focus on culture"
 layout: post
 comments: true
-excerpt: "The key to innovation in government is engendering a greater appreciation of technology among non-technical stakeholders"
+description: "The key to innovation in government is engendering a greater appreciation of technology among non-technical stakeholders"
 ---

 When innovating in government, [the technology's the easy part](http://ben.balter.com/2013/07/01/technologys-the-easy-part/).
 Innovative efforts often do one of two things: